OSVVM/OSVVM-Scripts/README.rst

 The OSVVM Simulator Script Library
 ##################################

-The OSVVM Simulator Script Library provides a simple way to create and activate libraries, compile designs, and run simulations.
+The OSVVM Simulator Script Library provides a provides a simple way to compile designs, run simulations, and use libraries.

-The intent of this scripting approach is to:
+This scripting approach provides:

--  Run the same scripts on any simulator
+-  Scripts as simple as a list of files
--  Be as easy to read as a compile order list.
+-  Scripts that run on any simulator
--  Know the directory the script is in, the script only manages relative paths to itself.
-No Awkward path management in the scripts.
+-  Simple path management – everything is relative to the script location
--  Simplify integration of other libraries
+-  Simple usage of libraries

 This is an evolving approach.
-So it may change in the future.
 Input is welcome.

 Start by Running the Demo
 ==================================